-As part of this proposal, Renewal SA has engaged specialist environmental consultants to assess the nature and extent of groundwater contamination on and off site to the west and northwest in the residential areas of Mitchell Park and Marion.
+As part of this voluntary proposal, Renewal SA has engaged specialist environmental consultants to assess the nature and extent of groundwater contamination on and off site to the west and northwest in the residential areas of Mitchell Park and Marion.

 Work by Renewal SA

 In December 2019 the EPA agreed to a new voluntary proposal for a portion of the Tonsley site formerly defined as ‘section 17 – Plastics, Painting and Plating Shop’.
 In accordance with the voluntary proposal a site contamination auditor has been engaged by Renewal SA for ‘Lot 34’ being a portion of the former section 17.